 - (1) Where the main engines are arranged for starting by compressed air, at least two starting air reservoirs of about equal capacity are to be fitted.
-These reservoirs are to be connected ready for use. - (2) The total capacity of air reservoirs is to be sufficient to provide, without their being replenished, not less than 12 consecutive starts altering between Ahead and Astern of each main engine of the reversible type, and not less than 6 consecutive starts of each main non-reversible type engine. - (3) Where the auxiliary engines are designed for starting by compressed air, two separate auxiliary air reservoirs which are to be sufficient for at least three starts for each auxiliary engine are to be fitted, or starting air for auxiliary engines is to be supplied by separate piping from main air reservoirs.
-In case where only one auxiliary reservoir is fitted, starting air pipes are to be connected with main air reservoir. - (4) Where the auxiliary engines are designed for starting by the main air reservoirs, the capacity of the main air reservoirs is to be more than sum of the capacity required in (2) and (3) above, and the amount consumed for engine control systems, whistle, etc. - (5) For multi-engine installations, the number of starts required for each engine is to be determined as deemed appropriate by the Society.
+These reservoirs are to be connected ready - (2) The total capacity of air reservoirs is to be sufficient to provide, without their being replenished, not less than 12 consecutive starts altering between Ahead and Astern of each main engine of the reversible type, and not less than 6 consecutive starts of each main non-reversible type - (3) Where the auxiliary engines are designed for starting by compressed air, two separate auxiliary air reservoirs which are to be sufficient for at least three starts for each auxiliary engine are to be fitted, or starting air for auxiliary engines is to be supplied by separate piping from main air reservoirs.
+In case where only one auxiliary reservoir is fitted, starting air pipes are to be connected with main air reservoir. - (4) Where the auxiliary engines are designed for starting by the main air reservoirs, the capacity of the main air reservoirs is to be more than sum of the capacity required in (2) and (3) above. and the amount consumed for engine control systems, whistle, etc. - (5) For multi-engine installations, the number of starts required for each engine is to be determined as deemed appropriate by the Society.

-2. Number and total capacity of air compressors
+2. Number and total capacity of air compressors (2024)

-- (1) Where the main engines are designed for starting by compressed air, at least two starting air compressors are to be provided and arranged so as to be able to charge each reservoir. - (2) At least one of them is to be driven by a prime mover other than main engines.
+- (1) Where the main engines are designed for starting by compressed air, at least two starting air compressors are to be provided and arranged so as to be able to charge each reservoir. - (2) At least one of them is to be driven independent of the main propulsion unit.
+The capacity of one of the said independently driven compressors or the combined capacity of independently driven compressors shall not be less than 50 % of the total required.
 Where cylinders are provided with air charging valves by the small engine, the charging valves may be considered as equivalent to an air compressor driven by the main engine. - (3) The total capacity of air compressors is to be sufficient to supply air in the reservoirs from atmospheric pressure to the pressure required for the consecutive starts prescribed in Par 1 within one hour.